mbreughe/CarND-Advanced-Lane-Lines/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 I opened a test image that contains straight lines in paint.net.
 I carefully identified points that, in a birds-eye-view should be rectangular, but are on a trapezoid in the image.
 I hard-coded the values of the image (source) as class variables of my LaneDetector class on line 250.
 Further, I hard-coded the destination points of where I want the source points to show up after the transformation.
-These points can also be found in the table below.

 Because the transformation is the same in all the images, we only need to compute the transformation matrices, M and Minv once.
 Therefore it is part of the get\_calibration\_data function on lines 322 to 351 in pipeline.py, which gets called only once, from LaneDetector.\_\_init\_\_.